DSLeonard-coding/VolumeBuilders/README.md

 ## Coding hindsight, and a novel(?) fluent design for C++?

-This type erased CRTP method is nice to avoid boilerplate wrappers, but it's a bit abstract and wasn't simple to get right.
+This type-erased CRTP method is nice to avoid boilerplate wrappers, but it's a bit abstract and wasn't simple to get right.
 The common types are actually concrete builders that can be constructed from other builders by linking to their data.
 Getting views, cloning, and (limited) polymorphism right isn't trivial.

-C# experience inspired another train of thought, a CRTP base method with a common interface method with common return types.
+My C# experience inspired another train of thought, a CRTP base method with a common interface method with common return types.
 C# effectively exposes the CRTP method on the concrete object and the interface method on an interface view.
 Both methods are definable in the CRTP base class and the interface method would typically delegate to the concrete method and implicitly cast the return type.
-MUCH searching and AI querying (which presumably knows common patterns) could not get at a way to overcome that in C++, a templated return type class cannot inherit methods from a common interface with a single return type.
+MUCH searching and AI querying (which presumably knows common patterns) could not get at a way to overcome that, in C++, a templated return type class cannot inherit methods from a common interface with a single return type.
 The overwhelmingly common solution was to use type erasure (of more complex forms than used here)  The solution I finally realized from C# is..._don't_ inherit those methods:  Hide them!
 You can have IBuilder and IBuilderImpl with IBuilder return types.
 IBuilderImpl can be templated on the concrete type (IBuilderImpl<ConcreteBuilder>) but still have IBuilder return types so can still inherit from IBuilder.
 BuilderBase<ConcreteBuilder> (the usual CRTP base) inherits from IBuilderImp<ConcreteBuilder> (and thus is an untemplated IBuilder too), but you leave IBuilderImpl _methods_ NON-VIRTUAL so BuilderBase<ConcreteBuilder> _hides_ them instead of inheriting from them.
 This is what allows the BuilderBase to have templated return type and the interface to not.
 IBuilderImpl<ConcreteBuilder> then knows the templated class and can delegate to the templated BuilderBase<ConcreteBuilder> functions with thin wrappers just like C# interface methods would.
 Finally ConcreteBuilder inherits from BuidlerBase<ConcreteBuilder>.
 You have fully polymorphic IBuilder views.
 This creates a little boiler plate for the wrappers, just as in C# (and is quite a bit less syntactically idiomatic than in C#), but it creates a straight-forward hierarchy that is expandable (to include say...
 StructureBuidler directly in the hierarchy), and eliminates a lot of conversion ctors and view links.
-About the only downside is the compiler does not fully enforce that a hiding method is defined.
+About the only other downside is the compiler does not fully enforce that a hiding method is defined.
 But explicit delegation solves this, much as explicit interface implementation does in C#.
 If the impl method delegates, the hiding method must exist to compile.

 Hindsight is 20/20.
 From my searching, this is NOT a common idiom and it even took a lot of coercing and even arguing to get AI to generate an example of it, because it had no familiarity with the pattern, but rather knew only of reasons to not expect it could work, or diverted to other patterns that missed the point.
 I can't say this pattern doesn't exist or that it's the best, but it's not in wide enough use for (free) AI to recognize or even easily "comprehend" it.